pyamsoft/dots/README.md

 Sunshine Right-Alt tweak does not work because Wayland GNOME does not respond to the re-bound key.

 ### Sunshine
+Be sure to add the [LizardByte Archlinux repository](https://github.com/LizardByte/pacman-repo) to `/etc/pacman.conf`

 Don't enable the user level systemd service - it's weird.
-Use our customer autostart-sunshine user service which calls through to the `restart-sunshine` script, which it expects to live in `${HOME}/.local/bin`

-The `restart-sunshine` script is unixy platform agnostic and will handle known quirks of sunshine
+Use our customer autostart-sunshine user service which calls through to the `restart-sunshine` script, which it expects to live in `${HOME}/.local/bin` The `restart-sunshine` script is unixy platform agnostic and will handle known quirks of sunshine

 ## Tweaks